keithmburu/courses/notes/compling-primer/neural_networks.md

 $$
 But in a neural network, we need to *propagate* the error from the output layer through the hidden layer.
 We still use the gradient, but we have to apply the chain rule for derivatives so that we update the weights for all of the nodes in the network.
 The intuition is the same as that of logistic regression or perceptron.
 The primary difference is that we have to update the weights for multiple neurons instead of only one.
 We're still trying to find the optimum point on a surface.
 However, unlike logistic regression, the loss function for neural networks is not convex; so, there is no guarantee that we will find the optimum with gradient descent.
 Even so, given the complexity of the classifier function, the representational power of neural networks is significantly greater than that of linear models; so, they still often find superior solutions.

 In order to learn interesting functions, neural networks must be initialized.
 They can be initialized randomly or with various other clever initializations.
 This is to force **symmetry breaking** of the network.
 If the nodes all have the same initial values, they will all have the same gradient and learn the same weights, which would be pointless.

+Our output layer can have multiple nodes, as well.
+If, for example, we wanted to output a one-hot encoding, we could use this as a means of multi-class classification.

+### Activation Functions

+We're not limited to logistic or even other sigmoid functions in our final layer.
+The $\tanh$ (hyperbolic tangent, or "tanch") function is often used.
+It is a sigmoid function with asymptotes at -1 and 1.
+The ReLU function is also common in modern neural networks.
+For multi-class problems, we can use softmax.

+### Breadth and Depth

+We say that a neural network is **deep** if is has many hidden layers.
+The depth of a neural network is the number of hidden layers plus one.
+We can, in principle, have as many hidden layers as we like.
+But deep networks typically require more data to learn useful parameters.
+The functions are complex.
+Deep models can also be prone to overfitting, just as a perceptron with too many parameters.
+The breadth of a layer is the number of neurons in the layer.
+The hidden layer in the example above, for example, has a breadth of four.